 - 8.1 Committees are established under paragraph 8 of Schedule 1 to the Consumer Scotland Act and will operate strictly in accordance with the terms of their remit. - 8.2 When establishing Committees, CS will: - a. determine the chair, membership and period(s) of appointment; - b. in consultation with the Committee, establish the terms of reference and the frequency of meetings; and - c. determine procedures, including the Committee's quorum and which of these standing orders will apply to the conduct of the Committee - 8.3 Committees may comprise of Board members and individuals who are not Board members.
-The membership of each Committee must include at least two Board members.
-The quorum for the Committee must require at least one Board member to be present for any Committee business to be transacted. - 8.4 Members of a Committee who are not Board members are not entitled to vote at meetings of the Committee as per paragraph 8(2) of Schedule 1 of the Consumer Scotland Act 2020. - 8.5 Members of a Committee who are not Board members are nevertheless bound by the provisions of the Consumer Scotland Code of Conduct. - 8.6 The Board may delegate to its Committees such of its functions as it considers appropriate.
+The membership of each Committee must include at least one Board member.
+If the named Board member is unable to attend, another Board member will be invited to attend if available.
+In either scenario, the Director of Policy and Advocacy will chair the meeting and it will be considered quorate. - 8.4 Members of a Committee who are not Board members are not entitled to vote at meetings of the Committee as per paragraph 8(2) of Schedule 1 of the Consumer Scotland Act 2020. - 8.5 Members of a Committee who are not Board members are nevertheless bound by the provisions of the Consumer Scotland Code of Conduct. - 8.6 The Board may delegate to its Committees such of its functions as it considers appropriate.
 The Board, however, remains responsible for the performance of its functions.

 - 8.7 The following will be standing committees of CS: - a.
 Audit and Risk Committee. - 8.8 All members of the Audit and Risk Committee will be appointed for a term of three years (subject to their continued membership of the Board if they are Board members), with membership reviewed and reconfirmed annually by the Board. - 8.9 CS will also establish advisory committees engaged in areas of particular interest, constituted and acting in accordance with the rules set out at 8.1 8.6 above.
 Each will require its own Terms of Reference, to be agreed by the Board and the Committee.
 The purpose of these Committees is to advise CS and otherwise act as set out in their terms of reference.
 These Committees are: - a.
-The Energy Consumers Committee - b.
-The Consumers in Vulnerable Circumstances Committee - 8.10 CS will review its Committee structure at least once every three years. - 8.11 The minutes and decisions of Committees will be noted at each subsequent Board meeting.
+Advisory Committee on Consumers in Vulnerable Circumstances. - 8.10 CS will review its Committee structure at least once every three years. - 8.11 The minutes and decisions of Committees will be noted at each subsequent Board meeting.
 Minutes will be published on the CS website in final form within fourteen calendar days of the Board meeting at which they were approved.